-Common Interest Communities (formally thematic housing) provide students with the opportunity to live in a space around a common interest.
-To participate, you and your housemates must apply as a group and must demonstrate how your efforts will contribute to the Connecticut College residential experience.
+Common Interest Communities provide students with the opportunity to live in a space around a common interest.
+It highlights the co-curricular approach and collaborative nature of Connecticut College.

 Requirements for Common Interest Communities

-- Groups must have a minimum of three residents and a maximum of 20 residents.
+- Groups have a minimum of five residents and a maximum of 20 residents.

-- Identify a theme for your residence that will enchance the residential experience at Connecticut College.
+- Identify a theme for your residence that will enhance the residential experience at Connecticut College.

-- Identify a faculty or staff member who agrees to act as adviser to the community and obtain their signature for your group application.
+- Identify a faculty or staff member who agrees to act as adviser to the community.

 - Educate community members on topics directly related to the community theme.
 This could take the form of bulletin boards, flyers, discussion during community meetings, online resources shared with community members or other agreed upon means.